Danny Willems -- Work In Progress

 sudo umount /mnt/keystick

-3) Add the USB keyfile to the LUKS volume
+3) Add the keyfile to LUKS

 sudo mount /dev/sdX1 /mnt/keystick